e-shh/e-shh/README.md

 I am driven by a desire for continuous learning and growth, aiming to contribute to meaningful projects in the tech industry.
 I look forward to collaborating with like-minded individuals and organizations to create impactful solutions in the ever-evolving digital landscape. currently learning react and three.js

-I’m thrilled to share that I am a part of the GeeksforGeeks chapters snu Tech Core Team! 🚀
+I’m thrilled to share that I am a part of the GeeksforGeeks chapters SNU Tech Core Team! 🚀

 This opportunity is a great step in my journey of exploring technology, collaborating with like-minded peers, and contributing to the developer community.
 Looking forward to learning, growing, and making an impact!